Ryo-N7/Ryo-N7.github.io/aboutme.md

 Born in Japan, grew up in America and Israel, having also lived in Germany, just returned from London, and currently residing in **Tokyo**.
 I'm quite proud to say that I am a citizen of the world!

 __Currently__ working for [ACDI/VOCA](https://www.acdivoca.org/), an international development NGO, as a Junior Data Scientist.
 For the past 2.5 years I have been doing work as both a reporting analyst and a software developer in R and SQL to improve ACDI/VOCA's data pipeline and create R packages, reproducible reports, dashboards, Shiny apps to communicate how our projects worldwide are progressing.
+Since January 2020 I have also been doing work as a consultant for [11tegen11](http://www.11tegen11.com/), a soccer scouting/analytics company.

 Interested in doing data analysis/visualization with R and SQL for NGOs, charities, non-profits (#DataForGood).